kalberto/canoe_test/README.md

 ## Docker

 This project contains a docker configuration to make it easier to run it.
+If you don't have docker installed follow the instructions at [Get Docker](https://docs.docker.com/get-docker/).

 To run the docker and keep the process open, displaying logs:
 ```bash